FilipposVentirozos/Aspect-Sentiment-Quad-Prediction-with-Distilled-Large-Language-Models/README.md

 1.  **Chain-of-Thought (CoT) with Agents:** This approach decomposes the ABSA task into a sequence of smaller, more manageable steps.
 Each step is handled by a specialized "agent" that focuses on a specific element of the quad (aspect, sentiment, or category).
 The project dynamically permutes the order of these agents to identify the most effective processing chain.

-2.  **In-Context Learning (ICL):** This is a few-shot learning approach where the model is provided with a small number of examples of the task within the prompt to guide its predictions.
+2.  **In-Context Learning (ICL):** This is a few-shot learning approach where the model is provided with a some number of examples of the task within the prompt to guide its predictions.

-The system is designed to be model-agnostic, supporting various Large Language Models (LLMs) from providers like OpenAI, Google, and Anthropic, as well as local models like Qwen.
+The system is designed to be model-agnostic, supporting various Large Language Models (LLMs) from providers like OpenAI, Google, as well as local models like Qwen.

 ## Project Structure